 Assumptions are determined per product and updated annually.
-As a general rule, historical observations over the past 3-5 years are used.
+As a rule, historical observations over the past 3-5 years are used.
 Exceptions can be made in cases where the historical data is not considered relevant for the future, e.g. due to changing prices or new regulations.
-This applies to developments in the defined benefit pension market in particular.
+This applies to developments in the defined benefit pension market and for transition from paid-up policies to paid-up policies with investment choice.